danielgross/localpilot/README.md

 **Can this be packaged as a simple Mac app?**

 Yes!, I'm sure it can be, I just haven't had the time.
+Please do submit a pull request if you're into that sort of thing!

 **Is it good?**